lisaisonpoint/zetty/doc/prelude_comments.md

 it includes the methods sync, underflow and overflow

 ### sync
-if data is entered but neither underflow nor overflow is called, sync writes that data into the stream-buffer sometimes
+if data is entered but neither underflow nor overflow is called, sync writes that data into the stream-buffer in randomly chosen intervals
 ### underflow
 if the stream-buffer is empty and there is an attempt to remove values from it this method is called
 ### overflow